-Carrot cake whoopie pies are soft, cake-like cookies filled with shredded carrots, pecans, and warm spices like cinnamon, ginger, and nutmeg.
-Filled with cream cheese frosting and perfect for Easter as well as fall!
+Carrot cake whoopie pies are soft, cake-like sandwich cookies filled sweet cream cheese frosting.
+The cookies are made with shredded carrots, pecans, and cozy spices and turn out perfectly tender and moist.

 Since baking is an exact science, I do not have many substitutions to offer for this recipe.
 Each ingredient serves a purpose and I do not recommend omitting anything entirely.